-Just because your site can be viewed on mobile it does not mean that your site is a mobile-friendly website.
+Just because your site can be viewed on mobile does not mean that your site is a mobile-friendly website.

-A mobile-friendly website is a one that is developed and optimized so that every user irrespective of the type of mobile devices they use, gets a good user experience from the site.
+A mobile-friendly website is one that is developed and optimized so that every user irrespective of the type of mobile devices they use, gets a good user experience from the site.
 The mobile-friendly website is determined by a few important characteristics which are listed below

 - Easy navigation to the pages of the mobile-friendly website